dijia1124/tuxedo-driver-dkms-for-np60/README.md

 This bash script facilitates the installation of the "tuxedo-driver-dkms" package from the AUR, specifically tailored for Clevo NP60 laptops running arch linux, should also work on other new Clevo Laptops that aren't rebranded by Tuxedo.

+The core functionality of this script is to ensure that the tuxedo-driver-dkms package can be installed and operated on Clevo NP60 laptops, as well as other newer Clevo models not explicitly supported by Tuxedo.
+The script achieves this by modifying the tuxedo_is_compatible function within the Tuxedo drivers' source code.

+By default, the tuxedo_is_compatible function checks the system's hardware against a predefined list of supported devices.
+If the device is not recognized, the function returns false, preventing the driver from proceeding with the installation or operation.

+This script intervenes by altering the source code of the tuxedo_is_compatible function so that it always returns true.

 ## Usage
 Need have wget installed.